Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Keto Diet

 Sardine and tuna are considered ideal keto diet foods.
 They are high-fat, low-carb meals.
 It is critical to remember that the fat profile of these fish contains healthy fats.
-However, when consuming sardine, it is necessary to take in mind its high cholesterol level.
+However, when consuming sardine, it is necessary to keep in mind its high cholesterol level.

 Sardine has a higher mineral and vitamin content than tuna.